arangodb/docs/3.10/features-community-edition.md

   requires the Enterprise Edition.

 - [**ArangoSearch for Text Search and Ranking**](arangosearch.html):
+  A built-in search engine for full-text, complex data structures, and more.
+  Exact value matching, range queries, prefix matching, case-insensitive and accent-insensitive search.
+Token, phrase, wildcard, and fuzzy search support for full-text.
+Result ranking using Okapi BM25 and TF-IDF.
-  Wildcard and fuzzy search support for full-text search.
+  Geo-spatial search that can be combined with full-text search.
-  Edge _n_-gram support.
-  Flexible data field pre-processing with custom queries and the ability to chain built-in and custom analyzers.
+  Flexible data field pre-processing with custom queries and the ability to chain built-in and custom Analyzers.
-  Geo-spatial queries can be combined with full-text search.
 Language-agnostic tokenization of text.

 - [**GeoJSON Support**](indexing-geo.html#geojson):
   Geographic data encoded in the popular GeoJSON format can be stored and used